Asish-s-Open-Source-World/LuaEngine/README.md

 ### Instructions

-1. Flash the "MainScript.lua" & "FuncScript.lua" in the SPIFFS.
+1. Flash the `MainScript.lua` & `FuncScript.lua` to the SPIFFS.
-2. Use the partition which supports SPIFFS
+2. Use a partition that supports SPIFFS.
-3. FuncScript.lua = Include the Lua functions
+3. `FuncScript.lua`: Contains the Lua functions.
-4. MainScript.lua = Include the main script & function calls
+4. `MainScript.lua`: Contains the main script and function calls.

-### Lua Script
+### Lua Scripts

 #### MainScript.lua

-The MainScript.lua Include the main script & function calls
+Includes the main script and function calls.

 ```lua
 -- Initializations of equipment
 do
     print("Lua Execution Started")
 end

 while true do
     print("Executing the scripts...")

     local n = 5